lshvetsov/Pocket_portfolio/README.md

-Small application for keeping all assets together and updating their prices.
+Application for keeping the track of prices of assets in portfolios

 Undone